 Important notice: This document is published by Lonsec Research Pty Ltd ABN 11 151 658 561, AFSL No.421445 (Lonsec).
 Please read the following before making any investment decision about any financial product mentioned in this document.
 Disclosure at the date of publication: Lonsec receives a fee from the fund manager or product issuer(s) for researching the financial product(s) set out in this document, using comprehensive and objective criteria.
-Lonsec may also receive a fee from the fund manager or product issuer(s) for subscribing to research content and other Lonsec services.
-Lonsec's fee is not linked to the rating(s) outcome.
+Lonsec may also receive a fee from the fund manager or product (s) set out in this document, using comprehensive objective content and other Lonsec services.
+Lonsec's fee is not linked to the radius in this document.
 Lonsec does not hold the product(s) referred to in this document.
+Lonsec's representatives and/or their associates may hold the product(s) referred to in this document.
 Lonsec's representatives and/or their associates may hold the product(s) referred to in this document, but details of these holdings are not known to the Analyst(s).
 Disclosure of Investment Consulting services: Lonsec receives fees for providing investment consulting advice to clients, which includes model portfolios, approved product lists and other financial advice and may receive fees from this fund manager or product issuer for providing investment consulting services.
 The investment consulting services are carried out under separate arrangements and processes to the research process adopted for the review of this financial product.